Certificate in Science in Computing

 Even though this course is open to applicants irrespective of their employment status the HEA requests that we must prioritise those in receipt of a social protection payment and those classified as ‘returners’ to upskill or reskill and re-enter the workforce by providing places free of charge.
-Therefore, a number of places on this course will be reserved for these applicants.
+As places on Springboard+ courses are limited, the unemployed will always take priority over others.

 Fees: A student contribution fee of €198 is applicable if you are in employment.
-No fees are applicable if you are unemployed.
-This amount must be paid in full no later than 1st April 2022.
+No fees are applicable if you are unemployed and in receipt of an eligible DEASP payment (this includes those in receipt of Working Family Payment).
+This amount must be paid in full no later than Friday 18th November 2022.
 If a student withdraws before the commencement of the course the full amount that they have paid is refundable.
-No refund will be processed once the student commences the course the week beginning 14th February 2022.
+No refund will be processed once the student commences the course the week beginning 19th September 2022.
 Please see https://www.ncirl.ie/NewStudents for more details.
-The scheme does not cover any allowance for books and materials.
+Please note that this scheme does not cover any allowance for books and materials

 Overview of Course:

 The Certificate in Science in Computing is a challenging and rewarding fully online course aimed at upskilling learners in Computing fundamentals.
 This programme would appeal to learners from non-computing backgrounds who wish to gain an initial qualification & an in-depth understanding of computer systems at a pace suited to beginners.
 This programme is a 20 credit Minor award of a Higher Diploma in Computing (60 credits) and allows for direct progression onto a variety of Level 8 Computing programmes.